 Transdisciplinary Research Incubator

-As part of the new Strategic Plan, Delivering on the Promise of Fordham, Fordham is launching a transdisciplinary research incubator (TRI) that will harness the intellectual power of our faculty and students to solve complex societal challenges.
-This initiative is an opportunity to create a hub for innovative research that will elevate Fordham's reputation as a leading research institution and make a tangible difference in the world.
+As part of the new Strategic Plan, Delivering on the Promise of Fordham, Fordham has launched a transdisciplinary research incubator (TRI) that will harness the intellectual power of our faculty and students to solve complex societal challenges.
+This initiative creates a hub for innovative research that will elevate Fordham's reputation as a leading research institution and make a tangible difference in the world.

 • Fordham's transdisciplinary research incubator promises to be a distinctive and bold initiative, uniquely positioning the university as an innovator in higher education.
 The incubator will: